 Also, find out a bit more about your specific surgery.
 You want to know where it will be performed and what type of anesthesia you’ll be under.
 General anesthesia, which means you’ll be completely out during the surgery, is common, but isn’t the only option in some cases.

-If you are thinking about plastic surgery in the Washington, D.C. area, take the time to get to know Dr. George Bitar and Dr. Robert Centeno of the Bitar Cosmetic Surgery Institute.
-They are happy to answer any questions you have, help you choose the procedure that best suits you, and help you get ready for your surgery.
+If you are thinking about plastic surgery in the Washington, D.C. area, take the time to get to know Dr. George Bitar, of the Bitar Cosmetic Surgery Institute.
+He is happy to answer any questions you have, help you choose the procedure that best suits you, and help you get ready for your surgery.
 To schedule a consultation, call (703) 206-0506 today.

 George Bitar, MD, FACS is an award-winning, board-certified cosmetic and reconstructive plastic surgeon, the Founder and Medical Director of Bitar Cosmetic Surgery Institute in Virginia.
 He specializes in the latest surgical and minimally invasive techniques to scar management and reduction.
 Dr. Bitar is involved in groundbreaking research and education in plastic surgery and has authored numerous articles, abstracts, and chapters.